Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the practical research methods used to answer legal problems efficiently and accurately.
-When revising, focus on:
+For SQE2, you are required to understand the practical research methods used to answer legal problems efficiently and accurately, with a focus on the following syllabus points:

 - identifying, distinguishing, and accurately describing primary and secondary sources used in legal research